gbouras13/plassembler/README.md

 2. Multi-mapped reads.

-* All reads that map to multiple contigs (mostly, reads that map to both the chromosome and plasmids, but also to multiple putative plasmids) can be extracted using the `--multi-map` options.
+* All long reads that map to multiple contigs (mostly, reads that map to both the chromosome and plasmids, but also to multiple putative plasmids) will be extracted when using the `--keep-fastqs` options.
 These may be of interest if you are looking at shared mobile genetic elements.

 3. Multiple chromosome bacteria/megaplasmids/chromids